-The most important biological discovery in Jan Randall's career came in the middle of the night while she was she was sitting on a lawn chair by herself in the desert.
-Armed with a flashlight and lots of patience, she was observing the endangered Kangaroo Rat in southern Arizona, an animal usually identified as asocial.
+The most important biological discovery in Jan Randall's career came in the middle of the night, while she was sitting on a lawn chair in the desert.
+Alone and armed with a flashlight and lots of patience, she was observing the endangered Kangaroo Rat in southern Arizona, an animal usually identified as asocial.
 After many nights of careful observation Randall realized that the small rats had a secret, “I discovered that they had a unique form of communication which is drumming their feet, and that they had a rudimentary social organization.
 Even though they live alone, they know who their neighbors are.”
 After further study, Randall realized that each rat had a distinctive pattern to their drumming with their hind legs, a special kind of song.
 “I think that was the most rewarding area of my research.”

 Active even in retirement, Randall is currently an activist, author, philanthropist and ardent gardener.
 One of her main interests is in preserving endangered species, and she currently sits on the Board of Directors at the Endangered Species Coalition.
 Her new book, “Endangered Species: A Reference Handbook”, is a compendium of resources, history, and facts regarding the protection of endangered species in the U.S.